 - Add garlic.
 Cook for a 1/2 minute.
 Add ham, roasted red pepper, and scallion.
 Cook for a 1/2 minute.

 - Give the eggs a quick whisk, then add to the skillet.
 Stir to combine.
 Allow to cook util the bottom starts to set, about 1 minute.
-Gently stir and scrape the egg off the bottom the pan.
+Gently stir and scrape the egg off the bottom of the pan.
 Continue until almost all of the eggs are set.

 - Remove from heat.
 Stir in half of the cheese.
 Allow to cool completely.